Motorcycle Grand Prix of the Americas

-The Motorcycle Grand Prix of the Americas is a motorcycling event that is part of the FIM Grand Prix motorcycle racing season that takes place at Circuit of the Americas.
-It became the third MotoGP round in the United States, alongside the Indianapolis Grand Prix at the Indianapolis Motor Speedway (which lost its place on the calendar in 2015), and the United States Grand Prix at Mazda Raceway Laguna Seca (which lost its place on the calendar in 2014).
+The Motorcycle Grand Prix of the Americas was a motorcycling event that was part of the FIM Grand Prix motorcycle racing season that took place at Circuit of the Americas.
+It became the third MotoGP round in the United States, alongside the Indianapolis Grand Prix at the Indianapolis Motor Speedway (which lost its place on the calendar in 2016), and the United States Grand Prix at Mazda Raceway Laguna Seca (which lost its place on the calendar in 2014).

 The 2020 race was cancelled due to the outbreak of COVID-19.

+For the 2026 race, MotoGP quietly changed the Grand Prix title to the returning United States Grand Prix.